ipython/ipython/docs/source/interactive/htmlnotebook.rst

 If your notebook is running on a local computer (i.e. if you are accessing it via your localhost address at ``127.0.0.1``), you can just type ``%qtconsole`` in the notebook and a Qt console will open up, connected to that same kernel.

+At certain moments, it may be necessary to interrupt a particularly long calculation, or even to kill the entire computational process.
+This may be achieved by interrupting or restarting the kernel, respectively.
+After a restart, all relevant cells must be re-evaluated

 Cell types
 ----------